 - The Authority's primary funding sources are property taxes, membership fees and program fees.
-Membership and program fees increased \$10,899 and \$27,993, respectively, during 2021. - During 2021, the Authority fully repaid the operating loan to the City of Fremont. - The Authority is debt-free with no long-term debt obligations outstanding at year-end.
+Membership and program fees increased \$4,595 and \$12,601, respectively, during 2022. - The Authority is debt-free with no long-term debt obligations outstanding at year-end.